 At that time, nobody, and I mean nobody, had any idea what an essential oil was.
 We, on the other hand, had been studying each and every one obsessively, and seemed to have a knack for putting them together in the most effective ways.
 When I felt that I had learned as much as I could on my own, it was Casey who found Pat Betty, a Jamaican woman from New York that offered certification in aromatherapy.
 She traveled to Pittsburgh once a year to teach.
 We attended her classes each year for two years.

 I was pleased to find out that all we had taught ourselves so far was completely accurate, and that also, I had learned quite a lot on my own.
 Pat Betty’s degree’s in botany and chemistry proved to be the very next step that we were looking for, and I absorbed it like a sponge!

 Somewhere around this time, my hairstylist Sophia, asked me why I didn’t go to school for esthetics and work for her, doing skincare, as I could make all my own products.
 I admit, I had never heard of esthetics before, once she explained it, I was in!

 I went to school in 1998 at the Pittsburgh Beauty Academy downtown, studied under Mr. Timigy, and was liscensed in April 1999.
 Along the way I took classes in reflexology and lymphatic drainage at the Pittsburgh school of massage.
 In 2007 I went to DCI school for massage, passed the national certification, and was liscensed in 2008.

 What I loved about working in the health food store years earlier was working with people of like mind, whom all had a nurturing and caring nature, with a passion for helping others.

-If I can bring even a small measure of health and happiness to someone, well… that is the prize.
+if I can bring even a small measure of Wellness and Joy to someone, that is the prize.